pmrt/form-validation-JS/README.md

 	var myValidation = new Validation(MyOptions);
 ```

-All parameters are optional [see the Option Reference below](#options-reference) for the defaults parameters.
+All parameters are optional [See Options reference below](#options-reference) for the defaults parameters.

 For example